 But, let’s go back to the basic philosophies of modern medicine:

 The first and central one is that before a disease can be treated, it must be scientifically examined and understood in such a way that a medicine and/or a technique can be developed

-So, you’re saying their first philosophy is: understand, catagorize and give a name to a condition so that a drug can be created for it.
-OK, I’m with you so far.
+So, you’re saying their first philosophy is: understand, categorize and give a name to a condition so that a drug can be created for it.
+OK, I hear you so far.

 that can be explained and proven to be efficient in that particular disease.
 To achieve this, all modern scientific tools available should be used.
 This driving force or central philosophy which was the start of modern medicine came about at the same time (or just a little before) that Hahnemann developed homeopathy as a medical principle, as a reaction (just like Hahnemann) against charlatan type medicine.